gbengaoluwadahunsi/Astonish-Designs/README.md

 ✅PFolder Structure

 # Features
-✅Modern UI/UX: Intuitive and visually appealing user interface\n.
+✅Modern UI/UX: Intuitive and visually appealing user interface.

 ✅PResponsive Design: Optimized for various screen sizes and devices.

 ✅Fast Loading: Utilizes Vite for rapid development and build processes.

 ✅PDynamic Content: Fetch and display dynamic content using React.

 # Installation
 To get started with this project, follow these steps:

 1. Clone the repository:

 git clone https://github.com/gbengaoluwadahunsi/Astonish-Designs.git

 cd Astonish-design-website

-2. Install dependencies:
+3. Install dependencies:

 npm install

-3. Start the development server: npm run dev
+5. Start the development server:

+npm run dev

-Usage
+# Usage
 Once the development server is running, you can access the website at http://localhost:3000.
 Make changes to the code and see them reflected in real time.